levatech007/google-app-script-as-cms/README.md

 ## Future improvements:

 - Make entire site content available to edit via App Script.
-- Make use of Clasp to use app script locally.
+- Make use of Clasp to be able to use app script locally.
-- This backend code does not work by cloning this repo.
+- Clone just the back-end repo via Github Assistant.
+Currently it will pull the entire repo.
 - How to pull the folder content only?